sylphlab/zen-coder/memory-bank/progress.md

 ## Known Issues
 - `@vscode/webview-ui-toolkit` dependency is unused but still listed.
-- Search tool functionality requires future MCP integration.
+- Search tool functionality relies on the external `search_files` tool (requires environment support).
 - Conversation history is not persisted.